pydantic/pydantic/docs/usage/fields.md

 1. This is the default value.
 2. The `age` field is not validated in the strict mode.
 Therefore, it can be assigned a string.

+See [Strict Mode](strict_mode.md) for more details.

+See [Conversion Table](conversion_table.md) for more details on how Pydantic converts data in both strict and lax modes.

 ## Immutability

 The parameter `frozen` is used to emulate the [frozen dataclass] behaviour.
 It is used to prevent the field from being